How long does Viagra last? 6 factors affecting duration

 Key takeaways

-If you’re looking for longer-lasting or more flexible treatment alternatives for ED, Daily Rise Gummies (which contain tadalafil) and Ro Sparks (which contain both sildenafil and tadalafil) are possible options.
+• If you’re looking for longer-lasting or more flexible treatment alternatives for ED, daily Cialis or tadalafil, Daily Rise Gummies (which contain tadalafil), and Ro Sparks (which contain both sildenafil and tadalafil) are possible options.

-Viagra (sildenafil) is a medication that treats erectile dysfunction (ED).
-For most people, it works for about four hours after taking a dose.
+For most people, Viagra (sildenafil) works for about 4–6 six hours after taking a dose of the erectile dysfunction (ED) medication.
 But exactly how long Viagra lasts for you may depend on several factors, including other medications you take and other health conditions you might have.

 If you have questions about how long Viagra lasts and what you can do to make the most of it, read on.
 We break it all down in this article.